-Some reviewers point out that they’ve had great success streaming free YouTube workout videos instead of paying for one of the training apps.
+Some reviewers point out that they’ve had great success streaming free YouTube workout videos instead of paying for an online workout program.

 Most complaints deal with app Bluetooth connectivity issues, which is, to me, a big deal for a company that prides itself on being smart and tech-focused.

 Final Verdict of our Horizon 7.4 Studio Tread Review